swiftlang/swift-evolution/visions/webassembly.md

 developed by [W3C](https://w3.org).
 An implementation of a WebAssembly virtual machine is usually called a *WebAssembly runtime*, or an [*embedder*](https://webassembly.github.io/spec/core/intro/overview.html#embedder).

+An application compiled to a Wasm module can run on any platform that has a Wasm runtime available.
 Despite its origins in the browser, it is a general-purpose technology that has use cases in client-side and server-side applications and services.
 WebAssembly support in Swift makes the language more appealing in those settings, and also brings it to the browser where it previously wasn't available at all.

-### Portability

-An application compiled to a Wasm module can run on any platform that has a Wasm runtime available.
-This is useful not only for certain applications and libraries, but for the Swift toolchain itself.
+It facilitates a broader adoption of Swift in more environments and contexts.

+We can't anticipate every possible application Swift developers are going to create with Wasm, but we can provide a few examples of its possible adoption in the Swift toolchain itself.
 To quote [a GSoC 2024 idea](https://www.swift.org/gsoc2024/#building-swift-macros-with-webassembly):

 > WebAssembly could provide a way to build Swift macros into binaries that can be distributed and run anywhere,
 > eliminating the need to rebuild them continually.

 This can be applicable not only to Swift macros, but also SwiftPM manifests and plugins.

-### Security

 WebAssembly instruction set has useful properties from a security perspective, as it has no interrupts or peripherals access instructions.
 Access to the underlying system is always done by calling a